M-PAW/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Document Object Model is a logical structuring given to webpage components/ elements; treating each component as a seperate node.

 2. What is an event?

+    It's an action or sometimes an oocurrence in which code is executed

 3. What is an event listener?

+    It's the fly on the wall, waiting to be triggered and execute its event.

 4. Why would we convert a NodeList into an Array?

+    to more easily work with the data and manupulate it as an array.

 5. What is a component?

+    A reusable, DRY piece of code that can vary in functionality.
+Often used to get data from API's

 ### Git Set up